Welcome to today's edition of the Rush 24-7 podcast.

 And by the way, there's even great news on that, folks.

-Top scientists dismayed at spending imbalance on climate and poverty.
+Even great news on that top scientist dismayed at spending imbalance on climate and poverty.

-The head of the world's top climate scientists says he is stunned at the trillion dollar checks that have been signed to ease the banking crisis when funding for poverty and global warming is scrutinized or denied.
+The head of the world's top climate scientists says he is stunned at the trillion-dollar checks that have been signed to ease the banking crisis when funding for poverty and global warming is scrutinized or denied.

 Now, if as a scientist he could prove that the spending would fix poverty or fix global warming, then maybe we could talk to him about it.

-But this is this is these guys are now all upset in the science climate community.
+But this is, this is, these guys are now all upset in the science climate community.

 They're upset because this is the kind of money they wanted tax increases to go for.